wschroder/ZooLab/readme.md

-# Howdy.
-Welcome to the Zoo!
+# Zoo-Lab
+## Demo project to test out some features and also provide fodder for presentations.